WATCH: Texans dazzled by late night fireball sightings - NewsBreak

 WATCH: Texans dazzled by late night fireball sightings

-LOCKHART, Texas ( KXAN ) — A bright fireball streaking across the Sunday night sky dazzled Central Texas residents whose home security cameras captured the rare sighting.

-The American Meteor Society (AMS), a nonprofit that tracks meteor astronomy, received at least 219 reports of people seeing the fireball Sunday mostly in Texas, but some even spotted it in such states as Oklahoma and Louisiana.Soccer legend Hope Solo pleads guilty after DWI arrest
+The American Meteor Society (AMS), a nonprofit that tracks meteor astronomy, received at least 219 reports of people seeing the fireball Sunday mostly in Texas, but some even spotted it in such states as Oklahoma and Louisiana.Total solar eclipse: Rochester plunges into darkness April 8, 2024

 John Roescher passed along a video taken outside his home in Lockhart.
 His surveillance camera pointing eastward showed a dot appearing in the sky at about 10:23 p.m.
 Sunday and then growing much brighter when it passed overhead, illuminating the trees.